Gregery94/SSB64BlenderModels/README.txt

  * No bones, just joints.
  * No Special parts (Fox's gun etc)

-Below is the guide I made to "fix" these models so you won't have to:

 v v v v v You may ignore this section v v v v v